GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-3/jonah-3.englishNatural.md

 And the word of He-Who-Is was to Dove (Jonah) the second time, to say;

-"Stand-up, go to Dwelling-of-Fish (Nineveh) the city the great, and call-out to her the calling-out which I am speaking to you.
+"Stand-up, go to Dwelling-of-Fish (Nineveh), The City, The Great, and call-out to her the calling-out which I am speaking to you.